CollinAlpert/Lombok.NET/README.md

 ### Singletons
 #### Supported types: Classes

-Apply the ``Singleton`` attribute to any partial class and Lombok.NET will generate all the boilerplate code required for making your class a thread-safe, lazy singleton.
-It will create a property called `Instance` in order to access the singleton's instance.\
+Apply the ``Singleton`` attribute to a partial class and Lombok.NET will generate all the boilerplate code required for making your class a thread-safe, lazy singleton.
+It will create a property called `Instance` in order to access the singleton's instance.
+Note that the type needs to have a parameterless constructor.\
 **Example:**
 ```c#
 [Singleton]